jae-jae/codex-opener/README.md

 ## Features

 - One-click button in editor title bar
-- Automatically activates Codex window (even when minimized)
+- Automatically activates Codex window (even when the app is not running)
 - Works on macOS, Windows, and Linux
 - No configuration needed